-Minimalists try not to waste time by focusing attention on things that aren’t important, but does news fall into the category of mental clutter or brain-enhancing self improvement?
+Minimalists and others who prefer simple living to a complicated life try not to waste time by focusing their attention on things that aren’t important.
+But does news fall into the category of mental clutter or brain-enhancing self-improvement?

 News reports create a shared experience among people.
 If you’re up on the news, you have something to talk about.

-News is also important because reporters hold politicians, business people and others accountable.
-It may not be important for you to know what a reporter finds out, but knowing that a noisy stringer is snooping around helps keep some processes honest.
+News is also important because reporters hold politicians, businesspeople and others accountable.
+It may not be important for you to know what a reporter finds out but knowing that a nosy stringer is snooping around helps keep some processes honest.

 And this is something I know about.